 Chariton is a very small city located in the state of Iowa.
 With a population of 4,278 people and two associated neighborhoods, Chariton is the 114th largest community in Iowa.
 Chariton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Being a small city, Chariton does not have a public transit system used by locals to get to and from work.
+Chariton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Chariton in 2022 was $25,196, which is low income relative to Iowa and the nation.
 This equates to an annual income of $100,784 for a family of four.
 However, Chariton contains both very wealthy and poor people as well.